Gould's inca: Description

 Gould's inca is about 14.5 cm long and weighs 6.8 to 7.2 g.
 Adult males of the nominate subspecies have a mostly velvety black head with a green forehead and a small white spot behind the eye.
 The rest of their upperparts are golden green that is shinier on the lower back.
 Their central pair of tail feathers is bronze-green and the rest are white with bronze-green tips.
 Their throat is black, their upper breast collar orange, their belly glittering green, and their undertail coverts golden-green with white fringes.
 Nominate adult females have a lighter black head than males, and with golden-green spots.
 The rest of their upperparts are shining golden green.
 Their collar is rufous, usually with some green spots on the side, their breast glittering green, and their lower belly green with a rufous wash and large golden green spots.
 Juveniles resemble adult females.
 Subspecies C. t. omissa is similar to the nominate but has a bluish forehead, a greener throat, and mostly dark green rather than golden green upper- and underparts.

 Distribution and habitat

 The nominate subspecies of Gould's inca is found in the Andes of Bolivia in the departments of La Paz and Cochabamba.
 Subspecies C. t. omissa is found in the Peruvian Andes between Cuzco and Puno departments.
 The species inhabits the understory and lower canopy of wet montane forest.
 In elevation it ranges between 1600 and 3200 m.

 Behavior

-Movment
+Movement

 As far as is known, Gould's inca is a year-round resident throughout its range, but it might make short-distance seasonal movements.